rishxtt/FlickFinder/README.md

-Here's the updated **README.md** file without the mentioned sections:

----

 # FlickFinder 🎥
 **FlickFinder** is a modern web application that helps users explore movies and TV shows.
 It leverages The Movie Database (TMDb) API to fetch real-time data and provides a seamless experience for browsing trending, top-rated, and genre-specific content.